-In conversation with Ericka Beckman, Chilean novelist and poet Alejandro Zambra reads from Multiple Choice, his 2014 novel written in the form of a multiple choice aptitude test, and talks with Penn Hispanic and Portuguese Studies’ Ericka Beckman about his interest in the global format of the multiple choice exam, the experimental nature of his work, his local and global audience, and the question of languages, translation, and global literature in the Wolf Humanities Center’s 2020-2021 Forum on Choice closing program.
+Chilean novelist and poet Alejandro Zambra will read from Multiple Choice, his 2014 novel written in the form of a multiple choice aptitude test, before talking with Penn Department of Hispanic and Portuguese Studies’ Ericka Beckman.
+Join us for a wide-ranging discussion about the experimental nature of Zambra's work, his local and global audience, and the question of languages, translation, and global literature in the final program of the Wolf Humanities Center’s 2020-2021 Forum on Choice.

-Cosponsored by the Departments of Hispanic and Portuguese Studies; and Music; and the Program in Comparative Literature.
+Cosponsored by the Department of Hispanic and Portuguese Studies and the Program in Comparative Literature.

 Ericka Beckman's research focuses primarily on narratives of capitalist modernity and modernization in nineteenth- and twentieth-century Latin America.
 Her first book, Capital Fictions: The Literature of Latin America's Export Age (Minnesota, 2013), studied how literature represented the incorporation of the region's economies into world commodity markets at the end of the nineteenth century.
 Her current book project, tentatively titled "Agrarian Questions: Latin American Literature in the Age of Development," examines how twentieth-century literary fiction by authors such as, Rosario Castellanos, Juan Rulfo, José Donoso and José María Arguedas, registered capitalist transitions in the countryside, primarily in relation to three overlapping processes: agricultural commercialization and mechanization, urban out-migration, and land reform.